Core lab reading

 Code / data

-Papers with code/data (posting in progress).
+Some downloadable code/data (posting in progress).

 Sentgen.
 A (quasi-)ANSI-C program that is a generalized phrase-structure grammar interpreter (written by Rick Dale).
 Doug Rohde provides a great piece of related software called SLG.
 While sentgen may be quick to setup for simple purposes, Rohde's program is much more powerful if you have a complex project in mind.